A general approach to posterior contraction in nonparametric inverse problems: Introduction

-Even if the problem is ill-posed, there exist subsets $\mathcal{S}_n$ of $\F$ such that the inverse of the operator $K$ restricted to $\mathcal{S}_n$ is continuous.
+Even if the problem is ill-posed, there exist subsets $\mathcal{S}_n$ of $\F$ such that the inverse of the operator $K$ restricted to $K\mathcal{S}_n$ is continuous.
 We can thus easily derive posterior contraction rate for $f \in \mathcal{S}_n$ from posterior contraction rate for $Kf$ by inverting the operator $K$.
-For suitably chosen priors, the sets $\mathcal{S}_n$ will capture most of the posterior mass, and we can thus extend the contraction result to the whole parameter space $\F$.
-Similar reasoning was used in \citep{vollmer2013posterior} to study posterior contraction in the special case of Gaussian elliptic inverse problem, and in \citep{donnet2014posterior} to investigate asymptotic properties of empirical Bayes procedures for density deconvolution.
-However, the approach presented here is more general and enables to consider operators that do not admit singular value decomposition (SVD).

-Our approach can be summarized as follows.
-We first assume the existence of a contraction result for the so-called direct problem (that is the recovery of $Kf$).
-Next, we choose a sequence of subsets $\mathcal{S}_n$ on which the inversion of the operator $K$ can be controlled and at the same this sets are big enough (in terms of the posterior mass).
+For suitably chosen priors, the sets $\mathcal{S}_n$ will capture most of the posterior mass, and we can thus extend the contraction result to the whole parameter space $\F$. sieves approximating the parameter space $\F$, have already been considered in \citep{ghosal2000convergence} allowing some additional flexibility and are often incorporated in results on posterior contraction for various models.
+However, their principal role was not to enable the change of metrics, but rather alleviate the usual entropy condition.
+In our approach we first assume the existence of a contraction result for the so-called direct problem (that is the recovery of $Kf$) that can be derived using general posterior contraction literature.
+Next, we choose a sequence of subsets $\mathcal{S}_n$ in such a way that the inversion of the operator $K$ on $K\mathcal{S}_n$, so also the change of metrics, can be controlled and at the same this sets are big enough (in terms of the posterior mass).
 The latter condition can be verified by imposing additional sufficient conditions on the prior (on $f$).
-We are then able to show that the posterior distribution for the parameter of interest $f$ concentrates at a given rate.
+We are then able to show that the posterior distribution for the parameter of interest $f$ contracts at a given rate.